Explore the data and map solar energy

 The results are expressed in megawatt-hours.

 You now have an estimate of how much solar radiation every building receives each year on surfaces suitable for solar panels.
+Because calculating a field involves editing a table, you'll save your edits before continuing.

 Convert solar radiation to power

-!Usable_SR_MWh! * 0.16 * 0.86
+!Usable_SR_MWh! * 0.216 * 0.83

-The tool runs and the field is calculated.
+The field is created and calculated.

 Calculated Elec_Prod_MWh field